 Morning Coffee Book Club

 Read on the Edge with the Morning Coffee Book Club.
-Join us for a discussion of How the García Girls Lost Their Accents by Julia Alvarez at 10:00 a.m. in the Cornelia White Community Room at the Welwood Murray Memorial Library.
+Join us for a discussion of Sing, Unburied, Sing by Jesmyn Ward at 10:00 a.m. in the Cornelia White Community Room at the Welwood Murray Memorial Library.
 Please note that this month we will meet on November 14 (the 2nd Wednesday).

 The Morning Coffee Book Club meets on the third Wednesday of the month at 10:00 a.m. at the Welwood Murray Memorial Library and is open to everyone.
 Members of the club read the selected book for the month, then join in lively discussions.
 Please click here to see a list of future selections for the Morning Coffee Book Club.